 We are not experts on herbicide use, so we are reluctant to give specific instructions.
 Always read labels on herbicide products and follow the manufacturer's directions and cautions when working with these powerful chemicals.
 A number of new, "lower-impact" herbicide formulas have appeared on the market in recent years.
 If you are interested in an herbicide designed to be less toxic to the user and to the environment, consider researching the alternative products now available.
-(See p.70 for more information).

 Herbicides are absorbed by plants during their active growing cycles.
 For large-area site preparation, herbicides can be very effective.
-The most common are glyphosphates.
-If perennial weeds or woody shrubs and vines are a problem, then a broadleaf herbicide such as 2, 4-D may be mixed with the glyphosphate.
+The most common are glyphosates.
+If perennial weeds or woody shrubs and vines are a problem, then a broadleaf herbicide such as 2, 4-D may be mixed with the glyphosate.

-A successful herbicide strategy must be two-pronged, designed to eliminate existing weeds and to deplete the soil's weed seed bank by killing successive "blooms" of weeds. vTreatments should be customized to the specific site conditions.
-Farm fields that have been growing corn or beans may need only one glyphosphate treatment in late spring, just prior to planting.
+A successful herbicide strategy must be twopronged, designed to eliminate existing weeds and to deplete the soil's weed seed bank by killing successive "blooms" of weeds.
+Treatments should be customized to the specific site conditions.
+Farm fields that have been growing corn or beans may need only one glyphosate treatment in late spring, just prior to planting.